Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $480 was successfully paid and registered.
+* The amount of $799 was successfully paid and registered.

-* The transfer license BTC Expector M8 table has been activated for your project in the blockchain.
+* The transfer license Artificial Intelligence Processing and Signature of Hash in Cloud Processing has been activated for your project in the blockchain.
   #